We talk of the second coming when half of the world has not heard of the first.

 EVERY STUDENT GOES!

-We want to see every student go on at least one cross-cultural trip during his or her 4-year collegiate career.
+We want to see every student go on at least one cross-cultural trip during his or her four-year collegiate career.

 We want to see students give a year and pray about a lifetime!
 Between college and entering into your career, give one year of your life to serve along side missionaries.
 And pray about serving for a lifetime!
 There are opportunities all over the world and in the United States.
 The opportunities range from traditional ministry to business, education, engineering, and everything in between.
 Check out our opportunities section.